37-19-101. Definitions. Unless the context requires otherwise, in this chapter, the following definitions apply:

 (31) "Perpetual care and maintenance" means continual and proper maintenance of cemetery buildings, grounds, and lots or grave spaces.

-(32) "Preneed arrangements" means arrangements made with a licensed funeral director or licensed mortician by a person on the person's own behalf or by an authorized individual on the person's behalf prior to the death of the person.
+(32) "Preneed arrangements" means arrangements made with a licensed mortician by a person on the person's own behalf or by an authorized individual on the person's behalf prior to the death of the person.

 (33) "Temporary container" means a receptacle for cremated remains that is usually made of cardboard, plastic film, or similar material designed to hold the cremated remains until an urn or other permanent container is acquired.